From Bastion to Hades: How Supergiant Games Became Masters of Indiedev

 How I met Supergiant Games?

-We should go back to 2012, at that time I was studying computer engineering, I specifically remember we were learning the Java language when, after that class, a collague came and said to me:
+We should go back to 2012, at that time I was studying computer engineering, I specifically remember we were learning the Java language when, after that class, a collegue came and said to me:

 “Hey Jose!
 Did you saw the new Humble Bundle?”